 How Optometry Practices Are Valued

-Optometry is following the consolidation playbook established by dental and veterinary — PE-backed platforms are acquiring independent OD practices at scale.
-MyEyeDr (backed by Goldman Sachs, 900+ locations), EyeCare Partners (500+ locations), and Total Vision (now part of FFL Partners) have created a two-tier market where corporate buyers pay significantly more than private OD-to-OD transactions.
+Optometry is following the consolidation playbook established by dental and veterinary - PE-backed platforms are acquiring independent OD practices at scale.
+MyEyeDr (backed by Goldman Sachs, 900+ locations), EyeCare Partners (500+ locations), and Total Vision (now part of FFL Partners) have created a two-tier market where corporate buyers price practices on different methodology than private OD-to-OD transactions.

 Private Buyer Valuation (OD to OD)

-When one optometrist buys another's practice, the standard metric is 43-75% of annual revenue, or equivalently 2.0-3.5x SDE.
-A practice generating $1.2M in revenue would sell for $516K to $900K to a private buyer.
-The percentage depends heavily on profitability, optical dispensary performance, medical vs. routine vision mix, and patient panel size.
+When one optometrist buys another's practice, the standard framework is a percent-of-revenue (or SDE-based) approach, calibrated nightly against recent disclosed OD-to-OD transactions in our database.
+Pricing depends heavily on profitability, optical dispensary performance, medical vs. routine vision mix, and patient panel size.

-The wide range (43-75%) reflects significant variance in optometry practice economics.
-Practices with strong optical dispensary revenue and 30%+ medical eye care (treating glaucoma, macular degeneration, dry eye) trade at the higher end.
-Practices that are primarily routine eye exams with minimal optical sales fall toward the lower end.
+Within the comp set, practices with strong optical dispensary revenue and 30%+ medical eye care (treating glaucoma, macular degeneration, dry eye) sit at the premium end.
+Practices that are primarily routine eye exams with minimal optical sales sit at the lower end.
+Run a valuation for your specific placement.

 PE/Corporate Buyer Valuation